 How SW and HW Vulnerabilities Can Complement LLM-Specific Algorithmic Attacks (UT Austin, Intel et al.)

 Security research on large language models has a blind spot.
 For years, the field has focused on algorithmic attacks — prompt injections, jailbreaks, membership inference, model extraction — vulnerabilities that live inside the model itself.
-An arXiv paper by researchers at the University of Texas at Austin and Intel argues that this focus is dangerously incomplete.
+A paper published this month by researchers at the University of Texas at Austin and Intel argues that this focus is dangerously incomplete.
 The real prize for an attacker is not the model.
 It is the pipeline.

 The paper, titled "Cascade," studies what happens when you combine traditional software and hardware vulnerabilities with LLM-specific attacks inside compound AI systems — the kind of multi-component pipelines that power production applications like Microsoft Copilot, GitHub Copilot, and enterprise RAG systems.
 These pipelines do not just contain a language model.
 They include a query enhancer, a knowledge database, an agent that orchestrates software tools, and a guardrail model that screens outputs for safety.
 Each layer is a separate software stack running on distributed hardware.
 Each layer is a separate target.